LeBenco/JsonFlexConfig/README.md

  * `BadValueTypeException`: Raised when a param value type is wrong
  * `MissingMandatoryException`: Raised when a mandatory param is missing
  * `ValueOutOfRangeException`: Raised when a digital param value is out of range
- * `UnauthorizedValueException`: Raised when a param value is not in the set of authorized values
+ * `UnauthorizedValueException`: Raised when a param value is not in the set of authorized values or is in the set of forbidden values
  * `BadListTypeException`: Raised when a list param contains values of wrong type
  * `BadListSizeException`: Raised when a tuple param size is wrong
  * `InexistentParamException`: Raised when reading a param that doesn't exist in the configuration data and for which there is no default value